 Atlanta Fraud Defense Attorney

-Aggressive & Experienced Legal Representation
+Aggressive and Experienced Legal Representation in Fulton County

-Fraud in Georgia consists of a wide range of deceitful and dishonest practices in order to obtain money, services, or anything of value.
+Fraud in Georgia consists of a wide range of deceitful and dishonest practices to obtain money, services, or anything of value.
 A conviction of any type of fraud offense carries harsh criminal penalties, including imprisonment and fines worth tens of thousands of dollars.

 If you have been accused of committing fraud in Georgia, look no further than our Atlanta fraud defense lawyer at The Law Office of Ahmad R. Crews.
 Attorney Crews can thoroughly investigate your case, collect and analyze evidence, negotiate with the prosecution, and help you get the best possible result in court.
-Even if you are convicted, he has years of experience in the District of Columbia Court of Appeals when he was part of a top criminal appellate law firm in Georgia.
+Even if you are convicted, he has years of experience in the District of Columbia Court of Appeals when part of a top criminal appellate law firm in Georgia.

-Fraud Laws & Penalties in Georgia
+Fraud in Georgia

 In Georgia, “actual fraud” occurs when a defendant knowingly or willfully uses a false representation to induce someone to act or refrain from doing something based on the defendant’s deceit and/or dishonesty.
 In addition, “constructive fraud” means concealing or omitting information that harms someone else.